Certified Public Secretary Education Requirements and Career Info

 Professional secretaries come from varied educational backgrounds.
 A high school diploma or GED is a necessity, and some college education is preferred by employers.
 Even more important is the type of work experience that a person has.
 Professional secretaries should be experienced both in the industry in which they are trying to work and in secretarial duties, such as word processing, time management, organization and scheduling.

 What most distinguishes a professional secretary, however, is the certification that he or she chooses to earn.
-The most common certification in the industry is the Certified Professional Secretary (CPS) designation, which is offered by the International Association of Administrative Professionals (IAAP).
-To be eligible to take the rigorous CPS exam, a candidate is required to meet a combination of educational and professional experience requirements.
+The most common certification in the industry is the Certified Administrative Professional (CAP) designation, which is offered by the International Association of Administrative Professionals (IAAP).
+To be eligible to take the rigorous CAP exam, a candidate is required to meet a combination of educational and professional experience requirements.

 Candidates with an associate's degree must demonstrate three years of administrative experience, while those with a bachelor's degree need two.
 Preparation classes for the comprehensive exam are offered through continuing education programs, community colleges and professional education organizations.
 College credit may be awarded for participating in preparatory courses and passing the exam.